-We knew about the park and the chocolate.
+We knew about the park and the candy.
 We’d heard about the chocolate massages.

 But it turns out that there’s more to Hershey.
 Or so we found out during the Segway of Hershey off-road tour.

 We had never ridden Segways before, and the off-road versions seemed initially daunting to Mindi.
 Daryl rode the Segway like a pro from the start.